jadounrahul/kartsnms/doc/Alerting/Transports.md

 [LINE Messaging API Docs](https://developers.line.biz/en/docs/messaging-api/overview/)

-Here is the step for setup a LINE bot and using it in LibreNMS.
+Here is the step for setup a LINE bot and using it in KartsNMS.

 1. Use your real LINE account register in [developer protal](https://developers.line.biz/).